ntwigs/berrserk/README.md

    pnpm lint
    ```

-The project uses `rslib` for building, `vitest` for testing, and follows the configuration from `@goatee/prettier` for code style.
+The project uses `rslib` for building and `vitest` for testing.

-If you encounter any issues during setup or development, please [file an issue](https://github.com/ntwigs/berrserk/issues).
+If you encounter any issues during setup, development or usage, please [file an issue](https://github.com/ntwigs/berrserk/issues).

 ---